shegerlab2023/Course-Modules/Docker.md

-# Module: Fundamentals of Docker for DevOps Beginners
+# Module: Fundamentals of Docker for DevOps

 ## Overview
 In this module, we will introduce the fundamentals of Docker, a popular containerization platform used extensively in the DevOps ecosystem.
 Docker enables the creation and management of lightweight, portable containers, making it a valuable skill for DevOps practitioners.
 Understanding Docker basics will empower DevOps beginners to package applications and services into containers, facilitating seamless deployment and scaling.